These are the sources from which the current curriculum is drawn:

 Bruce Lee exploded onto the martial arts scene in the 1960’s, and immediately changed the way many of us perceived and thought about the martial arts.
 Mr. Lee and his close friend and assistant Dan Inosanto researched and tested methods from as many arts as they could, blending those concepts and techniques which they felt were best and adding concepts of their own.

 The result of this process, often called Jeet Kune Do, is more correctly referred to as Jun Fan Gung Fu.
-Jeet Kune Do is Bruce Lee’s philosophy of martial arts and of life; Jun Fan Gung Fu is the method he used to express that philosophy.
-Jun Fan can make up much of the foundation of your art.
+Jeet Kune Do is Bruce Lee’s philosophy of martial arts and of life; Jun Fan Gung Fu is the curriculum he used to express that philosophy.

 Brazilian Jiu-Jitsu

-Brazilian Jiu-jitsu is a grappling based martial art founded in 1925 by Helio Gracie in Brazil.
-Gracie and his brothers took the techniques of traditional Japanese Jiu-jitsu and applied their genius to modifying and improving them.
+Brazilian Jiu-jitsu is a grappling based martial art that grew from the popularity of several Japanese Judo and Jiu-jitsu practitioners who were immigrants to Brazil in the very early twentieth century.
+Generations of Brazilian took the techniques of traditional Japanese Jiu-jitsu and applied their own genius to modifying and improving them.

-The vast majority of fights end up on the ground within seconds, and most of the techniques of Brazilian Jiu-jitsu are designed for fighting on the ground.
+The vast majority of one-on-one fights end up on the ground within seconds, and most of the techniques of Brazilian Jiu-jitsu are designed for survival in that context.
 If effective self-defense skills are a high priority for you, you owe it to yourself to get some Brazilian Jiu-jitsu training.

 Muay Thai (Thai Boxing)